CartoDB/dataservices-api/doc/isoline_functions.md

 The following functions provide an isoline generator service, based on time or distance.
 This service uses the isolines service defined for your account.
 The default service limits the usage of displayed polygons represented on top of [HERE](https://developer.here.com/coverage-info) maps.

 ## cdb_isodistance(_source geometry, mode text, range integer[], [options text[]]_)

+Displays a contoured line on a map, connecting points to a defined area, measured by an equal range of distance (in meters).

 #### Arguments